- Home

 Prostate Cancer Product Applications

 Prostate cancer is the fourth most common cancer diagnosis in worldwide, with 1 300 000 new cases and 360 000 deaths in 2018 (Globocan 2018).
 At the initial diagnosis the disease, more than 60% of cases are diagnosed as localized prostate cancer.
 Localized prostate cancer can be asymptomatic at the early stage and often has an indolent course that may require only active surveillance.
-Indolent or ...
+Indolent or aggressive, to treat or not to treat this cancer?
+This is always the question urologists ask themselves. ...

 ByOncoDiag based in Miserey, FRANCE